blekso/cobe-backend-task/README.md

-# TASK - Backend Developer Internship at COBE
+# Node, Typescript Backend task for Internship at COBE

 ### Dependencies

-* Node, Express, Mongoose, Typescript
+* Mongoose, nodemon
 * Windows 10

+### Description
+Before running the project user has to have mongo daemon launched in the background!

 ### Installing